-Gap Closures: the construction of a roadway to its full MPAH build-out for the purpose of connecting two existing ends of that roadway by filling in a missing segment or for completing the terminus of an MPAH roadway.
-This applies to increased roadway capacity only as it relates to vehicular traffic.

-- New Facility/Extensions: Construction of new roadways. - Bridge crossing: Widening of bridge crossing within the project limits. - Adds capacity: Addition of through traffic lanes. - Improves traffic flow: Installation of a median, restricting cross street traffic, adding midblock turn lanes, or elimination of driveways.
+- Gap Closures: the construction of a roadway to its full MPAH build-out for the purpose of connecting two existing ends of that roadway by filling in a missing segment or for completing the terminus of an MPAH roadway.
+This applies to increased roadway capacity only as it relates to vehicular traffic. - New Facility/Extensions: Construction of new roadways. - Bridge crossing: Widening of bridge crossing within the project limits to full MPAH width.
+Widening beyond MPAH shall not qualify for Project O funding. - Adds capacity: Addition of through traffic lanes. - Improves traffic flow: Installation of a median, restricting cross street traffic, adding midblock turn lanes, or elimination of driveways.